HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

         ![](../../../../assets/HCL_Content_Reporting_Select_Date.png)

         !!!note
             Filling up both date fields is not mandatory and only one is needed to proceed.
-Entering only the **From** date searches items from that date onwards.
-Entering only the **To** date searches items on and before that date.
+Entering only the **From** date searches items that expire from that date onwards.
+Entering only the **To** date searches items that expire on or before that date.

         !!!important "Invalid date range"
             Using an invalid date range (for example, from a future date to a past date) causes the generated report to be empty.